marvenlee2486/competitive-programming/cp4/ch2/2.2h/report.md

 Can do % and check ..
 BUT If use bit manipute..
 just take the n-th LSB and check is all 1.

+# Kattis - Bitbybit *
+TAke care of AND and OR
+OR:
+if either is 1 then 1
+if either is -1 then -1

+AND:
+if either is 0 then 0
+if either is -1 then -1

+**IMPORTANT CONCEPT OF AND AND OR